Skip to main content

 • CLI/API verified: sidechain permission-mode fields checked against SpawnSidechainRequest and spawn_agent descriptor.

-• Daemon live tested for this note: no; deterministic daemon tests cover mode widening rejection, explicit default pinning, stale reuse reset, and parent session permission update inheritance.
+• Daemon tested for this note: deterministic daemon tests cover permission check dry-runs, HTTP API shape, invalid session rejection, actual mode enforcement on tool execution, hook allow/deny final audit replacement, mode widening rejection, explicit default pinning, stale reuse reset, and parent session permission update inheritance.

-• Provider-specific tested for this note: no; permission evaluation and sidechain spawn validation are daemon-local.
+• Provider-specific tested for this note: OpenAI live hook/write smoke for the permissions path; detailed permission evaluation and audit assertions remain daemon-local.